When Should You Consider Using Synthetic Thermal Labels?

 So if you need your labels to be able to cope with harsh environments of any kind, consider synthetic!
 Synthetic labels are commonly used for plant nurseries and outdoor applications, and in case you were wondering about those ‘poly’ options:

 - Polypropylene labels are highly durable and available as clear labels for a “no label” look.
 And,

 - Polyester provides superior resistance around water, oils and chemicals.

 If you’re printing synthetic labels you’ll be printing using the thermal transfer method.
 This process melts a substrate from a ribbon onto the label stock.
 There are several options for ribbons:

 - Wax ribbon, which is the softest and most cost-effective but suits mostly paper stock.

 - Wax/resin ribbon, which is more durable and suitable for most logistics and food applications.
-Wax/resin ribbon is more smear and rub resistant on synthetic stock than full wax.
+Wax/resin thermal transfer ribbon is more smear and rub resistant on synthetic stock than full wax.
 And,

 - Full resin ribbon, which is another step up in price but will chemically bond with synthetic stock for a highly durable result.